karllhughes/node-docker/readme.md

     - Use `docker logs` with the "follow" option to tail the `web` container's logs
     - Change a file in the `./app` directory on your local machine
     - Ensure that the build process is triggered and that the change takes effect
-8. When all steps are complete, stop and remove both the Docker containers and the network.
+8. When all parts are complete, stop and remove both the Docker containers and the network.